johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Report-Overview.md

 | Login                     | A sign-in to a domain in the specified list is successful.                                           |
 | Password breach           | A password is detected as compromised as part of a known data breach.                               |

-## Prerequisites

-- Microsoft Edge version 115.0.1901.7 or greater installed
-- Microsoft Edge Administrator permissions in Microsoft 365 Admin Center
-- Supported operating systems: Windows 10/11 or Windows Server 2016 or later
-  - See Microsoft Edge Supported Operating Systems for details

-## Access the Experience

-Use these steps to access the experience:

-1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/homepage) and sign in
-2. In the main left navigation bar, go to **Settings > Microsoft Edge**

 ## Create a Configuration Profile

 Admins must have a configuration profile set up as a prerequisite for configuring a connector.
 [Follow this guide to create a configuration profile](https://review.learn.microsoft.com/en-us/deployedge/microsoft-edge-management-service?branch=pr-en-us-5295).